Article

 ICAgile Team

-Unfortunately, real-world projects, especially in the realm of knowledge work, often face uncertainties and changes.
+Unfortunately, real-world projects often face uncertainties and changes.
 Picture your team hurtling down the waterfall, unable to change course mid-descent.
-The rigidity of the waterfall methodology can lead to a lack of adaptability, delayed feedback, and an inability to address evolving requirements—resulting in a project journey that mirrors a rocky descent instead of a smooth, iterative, agile flow.
+The rigidity of the waterfall methodology can lead to a lack of adaptability, delayed feedback, and an inability to address evolving requirements—resulting in a project journey that mirrors a rocky descent, instead of a smooth, agile flow.

-The agile movement began as a response to the rigid and inflexible nature of traditional project management, with a goal of improving development cycles to enable much more rapid integration of feedback.
-Rooted in agile principles and an agile mindset, the agile movement emphasizes flexibility, adaptability, and collaboration–core values of various frameworks like Scrum, Kanban, and Extreme Programming.
+The agile movement began as a response to the rigid and inflexible nature of traditional project management, with a goal of improving development cycles.
+Rooted in agile principles and the agile mindset reflected in the agile manifesto, the agile movement emphasizes flexibility, adaptability, and collaboration–core values of various frameworks like Scrum, Kanban, and Extreme Programming.

 While a framework is not essential for being agile, it can serve as a useful tool.
-Let’s look at some of the most popular frameworks and methodologies.
+Let’s look at some of the most popular types of agile frameworks and methodologies.
 They all share the common goal of fostering agility within a project team or organization.

 Agile Framework vs. Agile Methodology